HSNPipeline/Overview/Converting.md

 After the above, this template should be able to be used for converting data files!

-Note that the `notebooks` implement templates that can be run interactively, however ultimately the goal is to implement procedures in the `scripts` folder.
+Note that the `notebooks` implement functionality to be run interactively, however ultimately the goal is to implement procedures in the `scripts` folder.

 ## Run Procedures